-Many thanks to everyone in the Super JX community that make these projects worthwhile.
+Many thanks to everyone in the Synthesizer community that make these projects worthwhile.
 Special thanks to Keith Meiere, Fred Vecoven, Jonathan Williams & Alex Bhinder for providing the instruments, support and enthusiasm to drive these projects.

 Roland Keyboard Flexible Circuit

 A new flexible circuit board for the Roland JD-800 and U-20 keybed.
 It will soon be time to fix your keyboard!
 We are planning to release this as a product soon provided that the next production run is successful.